MashkaCoder/push_swap/README.md

  - `rrb` reverse rotate b - shift down all elements of stack a by 1.
 The last element becomes the first one.
  - `rrr` rra and rrb at the same time.

-if you want to see a set of sorted numbers, then first in the `push_swap.h` file add the `stdio.h` library to use `printf`
+If you want to see a set of sorted numbers, then first in the `push_swap.h` file add the `stdio.h` library to use `printf` function

 ```
 #include <stdio.h>